-Spousal IRA: What it is & how it works
+Spousal IRA: What it is and how it works

-Spousal IRA: What it is & how it works
+Spousal IRA: What it is and how it works

-Tax-advantaged retirement accounts are the best ways to save for retirement, but they’re generally only available to people with income.
+Tax-advantaged retirement accounts can be a good way to save for retirement, but they’re generally only available to people with income.
 After all, a stay-at-home parent or someone who works in the home in some other capacity doesn’t have access to a 401(k) plan.

 In most cases, an individual retirement account (IRA) is like other tax-advantaged accounts where you must have taxable income to qualify.
 However, the IRS offers an important exception known as a spousal IRA for married individuals where only one spouse has income.